ScrapeAlchemist/The_Missing_Link_in_AI/docs/API_REFERENCE.md

 Common issues:
 - "Missing: BRIGHTDATA_API_KEY" ?
 Check `.env` file
-- "Missing: OPENAI_API_KEY" ?
+- "Missing: ANTHROPIC_API_KEY" ?
 LLM not configured; the workflow will use the heuristic fallback
 - Authentication errors ?
 Verify keys are valid (for demos/LLM)

 ---